 What is Dynamic Pricing in B2B?

 To understand dynamic pricing and its business impact, consider these questions:

-- How quickly can you respond to new pricing triggers in the market, such as competitive price changes, supply chain disruptions, cost increases and more?
+- How quickly can you respond to new pricing triggers such as cost changes or competitive price changes in the market?

 - Can you update prices in real-time across channels without arduous manual effort?

 - Can your current pricing tools support a responsive pricing strategy?